Check out our new website Digital Rocky Mount Mills!

 With support from site developer Capital Broadcasting and with the cooperation of the UNC Southern Historical Collection and Rocky Mount’s Braswell Memorial Library, the CHW has been working since July 2016 to make the adaptive reuse of this iconic site a catalyst for open-ended community history and archiving.
 An online archive draws upon UNC Library’s extensive collection of mill-related materials.
 “History harvests” and oral history interviews preserve community memories and stories.
 CHW research fellows and students in Robert Allen’s American Studies classes have developed ideas for digital exhibits and tools.
 They shared their work with the local UNC alumni community at a special event in April 2017.

-Over the next eighteen months, we will extend our work in the Rocky Mount community through new collaborative initiatives with partners within the university and in the community: the development of K-12 learning activities around the experience of African American workers in the last decades of the mill’s operation, and the connection of the slave-era history of the mill to the present-day community through family history and genealogy.
+During 2018-2019, we extend our work in the Rocky Mount community through new collaborative initiatives with partners within the university and in the community: the development of K-12 learning activities around the experience of African American workers in the last decades of the mill’s operation, and the connection of the slave-era history of the mill to the present-day community through family history and genealogy.